Sphere-Corporation/TOOLCHAIN/README.md

 # CONVERT
+A set of tools to convert from various SPHERE-1 formats to other SPHERE-1 formats.

+These comprise:
-A tool to convert from an assembled 6800 code to several Sphere-1 compatible formats
+  convertEXE:   converts assembled 6800 code to several Sphere-1 compatible formats
+  convertROM:   converts a raw binary SPHERE-1 ROM image to an ORB-compatible format

 # Installation

-## Prerequisites
+## Prerequisites (for the full tool set)

  * Install `Python 3.x` - versions above 3.9 are currently supported
  * Install "[click](https://palletsprojects.com/p/click/)" by typing `pip3 install click`